Behind The Scenes of Our Custom 3D Visualization Projects

 Identifying the right objects to scan is where it all starts.
-Your collection is sure to be full of items ready to be taken of the shelves and put it in the hands of the visitors.
+Your collection is sure to be full of items ready to be taken off the shelves and put in the hands of the visitors.
 Take the Spy Pen, at the International Spy Museum in Washington DC, for example.
 Created to look like just another pen on the outside (naturally) but reveals a thrilling adventure of spy-craft and exquisite design detail on the inside.
-A window into the history of the cold war, world of espionage and spy technology.
+A window into the history of the cold war, the world of espionage, and spy technology.

 Here are some more examples from our previous projects for inspiration:

 - Mummies: For more than 10 years, our team has visualized and brought numerous mummies to life.
 Mummies are extraordinary keepers of the past and looking behind the wrappings for the first time in over 2000 years is a memorable and humbling experience.
 CT scans can reveal crucial information about the person beneath the mask such as sex, age, status and health, but most significantly they tell a story of their lives.
 Frequently we discover surprising and wonderful things, as they give up their secrets.

 - Specimens in natural history collections: Curating a natural history collection requires a non-destructive approach since every item is valuable and unique.
 We have worked with museums to visualize meteorites, insects in amber, seeds, nuts, plants, and all kinds of mammals.
 Think of an object that you have always wanted to open up if you could.

 - Fossils: 3D scanning lets paleontologists uncover the tiniest details, while preserving the whole.
 A physical bone on display or in storage may not seem to hide anything, but with Inside Explorer, visitors get to investigate structures that tell a whole new story.
 Just imagine a child’s wonder on discovering that Mammoth tusks have annual growth rings inside, just like the trees outside.